 - by a resolution, according to the association’s constitution, at an annual general meeting or special general meeting

 - or if the auditor applies to the Commissioner to be removed.

 Your association must by law hold an annual general meeting within five months of the end of the financial year unless otherwise stated in your constitution.

 Your association's financial returns must by law be available to association members at least 14 days before the annual general meeting.
 They must be presented at the meeting.

 Step 1.
-Fill in the annual return for an association application.
+To submit online, go to Licensing NT Online or fill in the annual return for an association application.

 - a copy of audited accounts

 - a copy of the minutes from your AGM.

 Step 2.
 If you are not lodging online, submit your annual accounts with supporting documents and the fee to a Territory Business Centre.

 Your association's financial returns must be submitted at either of the following times: